 Closing Film, 2021 Verbier Art Summit | Video by Crossmark | 20:36 mins

 To celebrate the Verbier Art Summit’s fifth anniversary on Friday 29 and Saturday 30 January 2021, the Summit launched a new virtual platform and invited leading artists and thinkers from all over the world to deepen debate on:

 OUR CULTURED LANDSCAPE AND ITS ECOLOGICAL IMPACT

-Jessica Morgan reflects back on the theme Resource Hungry, stating: "It took a virus to halt aspects of our culture that were destroying the environment.
+Jessica Morgan, the Summit’s 2020 partnering museum director of the Dia Art Foundation in New York, reflects back on the theme Resource Hungry, stating: "It took a virus to halt aspects of our culture that were destroying the environment.
 Now is the moment to reflect on how we can evolve in response to the questions posed at the 2020 Verbier Art Summit:

 Can we learn from the light touch and holistic thinking of indigenous cultures that have cared for the land for generations?